 Associate Professor of Education; Dean of the Wiggins School of Education; Director of the Teacher Education Program; Coordinator of the Literacy Studies Graduate Program; Coordinator of the Curriculum and Instructional Technology Graduate Program;Read More

-Assistant Professor of Education; Coordinator of the Elementary Education Program
+Associate Professor of Literacy Education; Coordinator of the Elementary Education Program

 “I came to Coker University in 2015 after spending 30 years teaching at both the elementary and college levels.
 I grew up in Charleston, South Carolina, and…